colorfulnotion/docs.colorfulnotion.com/source/index.html.md

-msgHash | The Blake256(msgHex) identifying an extrinsic - potentially NOT unique sentAt | A “synthetic” relaychain bn where the xcm is being sent to relaychain ts | The timestamp where the xcm is initiated complete | In case of error on origination chain, this will be false
+msgHash | The Blake256(msgHex) identifying an extrinsic - potentially NOT unique sentAt | A “synthetic” relaychain bn where the xcm is being sent to relaychain ts | The timestamp where the xcm is initiated isMsgSent | In case of errors on origination chain, the xcm transfer is *TERMINATED* at origination.
+The xcmMsg is *NOT* relayed to nor received by destination.
+Not assets are actually being teleported in this case while the txFee has been deducted from sender's balance

 ###  Destination Struct